ultraflynn/node-bf3stats/README.md

 callback.
 Secondly, by default, the API actively caches the data.

 There are 2 timeouts at play here:
-# A responsiveness timeout - this provides feedback that the request is
-  taking longer than the caller would like.
+- A responsiveness timeout - this provides feedback that the request is taking longer than the caller would like.
 Default is 2 secs which seems reasonable for a web request.
-# A platform timeout - the hosting platform will most likely set a
-  maxmimum run time for a request.
+- A platform timeout - the hosting platform will most likely set a maximum run time for a request.
 For Heroku this is 30 secs.
 Should a request reach that timeout (or close to) it should be cancelled.
 Default for this value is 20 secs.